Ensono/amido.github.io/docs/workloads/azure/backend/java/quickstart_java.md

 ## Using the repository to build the Java Spring Boot Rest API application

-### Running the application locally
+## Running the application locally

-1. Clone one of the Java projects to your local machine from one of the following repos:
+1. ### Clone one of the Java projects to your local machine from one of the following repos
-    ---

    1. Simple web API: [stacks-java repository](https://github.com/amido/stacks-java)
    2. Web API with CQRS: [stacks-java-cqrs repository](https://github.com/amido/stacks-java-cqrs)
    3. Web API with CQRS and events: [stacks-java-cqrs-events repository](https://github.com/amido/stacks-java-cqrs-events)

-2. Configure required environment variables
+2. ### Configure required environment variables
-    ---

     The application is currently configured to work with the Azure environment.

     It uses an Azure **CosmosDB** database to store the example application data.
 So you should have access to an instance to use with the application.